Welcome to today's edition of the Rush 24-7 podcast.

 Joe Biden has never seen a gun control law that he did not like.

-So you know and I know that we're going to get before the emotional reservoir that's really overflowing them, before that dissipates, we're going to get a lot of people try a lot of gun laws to capitalize on this fevered pitch emotion that everybody's feeling right now and try to take advantage of something that's impossible.
+So you know, and I know that we're going to get, before the emotional reservoir that's really overflowing, before that dissipates, we're going to get a lot of people try a lot of gun laws to capitalize on this fevered pitch emotion that everybody's feeling right now and try to take advantage of something that's impossible, a collective solution to an individual problem.

-Um I'm not saying that books, movies, TV shows, all these influences are irrelevant and don't play a role, but that does not mean that we all have culpability.
+I'm not saying that books, movies, TV shows, all these influences are irrelevant and don't play a role, but that does not mean that we all have culpability.

-It's unjustly immorally founded, as Obama believes.
+It's unjustly, immorally founded, as Obama believes.

 Gun laws will not cure emotionally ill human beings.